Azure/azure-sdk-for-js/sdk/core/core-asynciterator-polyfill/README.md

-# Azure Async Iterator Polyfill client library for JS
+# Azure Async Iterator Polyfill client library for JavaScript

 This library provides a polyfill for [Symbol.asyncIterator](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) for platforms that do not have support for it by default.